vivekvaishnani/liri-project/README.md

 This will show your last 7 tweets and when they were created at in your terminal/bash window.

 #### Spotify This Song:
-This will show the following information about the song in your terminal/bash window
+This will show the  information about the song in your terminal/bash window

-   * Artist(s)
-   * The song's name
-   * A preview link of the song from Spotify
-   * The album that the song is from

 #### Movie This:
-This will output the following information to your terminal/bash window:
+This will show the Movie searched information to your terminal/bash window:

-   * Title of the movie.
-   * Year the movie came out.
-   * IMDB Rating of the movie.
-   * Rotten Tomatoes Rating of the movie.
-   * Country where the movie was produced.
-   * Language of the movie.
-   * Plot of the movie.
-   * Actors in the movie.